-Perhaps Schubert was best known for their 'Mandolin Piano' which was basically an upright piano equipped with a mechanism that dropped metal tabs between the piano hammers and strings via pressing the middle pedal.
+Perhaps Schubert was best known for their “Mandolin Piano”.
+The “Mandolin Piano was an upright piano equipped with a mechanism that dropped metal tabs between the piano hammers and strings via pressing the middle pedal.
+This effect gave the instrument the sound of a mandolin, zither, banjo or guitar.
 The Schubert Piano Company even composed and published special sheet music for the Mandolin Piano, and it was marketed very aggressively.
-This unique sound quickly caught on and became widely known as the 'rinky tink' or 'honky tonk' piano sound used in saloons and bars across the land for decades.
-Schubert was sold to the Lester Piano Company in 1932, and the Schubert brand was discontinued in about 1937.
+This unique sound quickly caught on and became widely known as the “rinky tink” or “honky tonk” piano sound used in saloons and bars across the land for decades.

 Can you find your instrument listed in these antique catalogs?

 Schubert Piano Company Sales Flier Featuring The “Mandolin Piano”, Circa 1890